D.A.A.P.

 Walk southwest of Ground Zero for gateways to models of the

-University of Kentucky and the University of Cincinnati can be visited at 6S 16W.
+University of Kentucky and the University of Cincinnati; a series of models developed from my set of seven geometric solids while at the University of Cincinnati, can all be visited starting at 6S 16W.

 To the North is the entrance to Intersculpt